docker/docs/scout/ci.md

 This sets up the workflow to build Docker images with GitLab's "Docker-in-Docker" mode to run Docker inside a container.

-It then downloads curl and the Docker CLI and logs into the Gitlab CI registry and the Docker registry using environment variables defined in your repository's settings.
+It then downloads curl and the Docker CLI and logs into the GitLab CI registry and the Docker registry using environment variables defined in your repository's settings.